jjanczynska/bayside-bistro/README.md

 ## **Testing**
 ---

-The W3C Markup Validator and W£C CSS Validator were used to validate all pages of the project to ensure that there were no syntax errors.
+The W3C Markup Validator and W3C CSS Validator were used to validate all pages of the project to ensure that there were no syntax errors.

-Each page was tested through Google Lighthouse. all scores were in the 90s.
+Each page was tested through Google Lighthouse.

-* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Mozilla and Safari browsers.
-* The Website was viewed on different devices such as Desktop, Laptop and Mobile Phones
+* The Website was viewed on different devices such as Desktop, Laptop and Mobile Phones.
 * Manual testing was conducted to ensure that pages were linked correctly and navigation links are working well.
 * Friend and family were asked about their user experience.
+* For comprehensive testing on varied devices [Browser Stack Symulator](https://www.browserstack.com/) was used.

 ### Known Bugs